Women’s & Reproductive Health

 |380.767||Couples and Reproductive Health||3 credits||1st term|

 |380.765||Preventing Infant Mortality & Promoting the Health of Women, Infants & Children||3 credits||4th term - Internet Only|

 |380.662||Critiquing the Research Literature in Maternal, Neonatal and Reproductive Health||4 credits||2nd term|

 |380.762||HIV Infection in Women, Children and Adolescents||4 credits||4th term [Internet - 4th term]|

 *May not be used as one of the concentration electives if it is used to fulfill an MPH core requirement.

-Students may also take an additional 1-4 units of special studies research (XXX.840) for the capstone experience, beginning as early as the second term under the direction of the student's capstone advisor.
+Students may also take an additional 1-4 credits of special studies research (XXX.840) for the capstone experience, beginning as early as the 2nd term under the direction of the student's capstone advisor.
 A written product is required.

 The MPH concentration in Women's and Reproductive Health Capstone presentations will be held during a separate evening session prior to the Saturday Capstone Project Symposium.